01-edu/public/subjects/increment/README.md

 ### Instructions

-Create a function `increment` that takes as argument a number written in hexadecimal form and returns the same number incremented by one.
+Create a function `increment` which takes as argument a number written in hexadecimal form and returns the same number incremented by one.

 ### Example